Salary Negotiation: The Complete Guide to Getting Paid What You're Worth

 Thank you for the offer to join [Company] as [Role Title].
 I'm genuinely excited about the opportunity to [specific reason — work on X project, join the team, etc.].

 After reviewing the details and researching current market data for [Role] in [Location], I'm hoping we can discuss the base salary.
-Based on my research using Levels.fyi and Glassdoor, similar roles are compensated in the $[X] to $[Y] range, and given my [specific experience/skill/achievement], I believe $[Your Target Number] would be appropriate.
+Based on my research using Levels.fyi and Glassdoor, similar roles are compensated in the $[X] to $[Y] range, and given my [specific experience/skill/achievement], I believe $[Your Stretch Number] would be appropriate.

 I'm confident we can find alignment here.
 Would you be available for a quick call to discuss?